Coral island: Ecosystem

 Coral reefs are some of the oldest ecosystems on the planet.
 Over geological time, they form massive reefs of limestone.
 The reef environment supports more plant and animal species than any other habitat.
 Coral reefs are vital for life in multiple aspects some of which include structure, ecology, and nutrient cycles which all support biodiversity in the reefs.

-Coral reefs build massive calcareous skeletons that serve as homes for animals such as fish hiding inside the crooks and crannies of the reef and barnacles attaching themselves directly to the coral's structure.
+Coral reefs build massive calcareous skeletons that serve as homes for animals such as fish hiding inside the nooks and crannies of the reef and barnacles attaching themselves directly to the coral's structure.
 The structures also help plants that need the sun to photosynthesize, by lifting the plants to the ocean's surface where the sunlight can penetrate the water.
 The structures also create calm zones in the ocean providing a place for fish and plant species to thrive.

 Over geological time a reef may reach the surface and can become a coral island, where it begins a whole new ecosystem for land-based creatures.